If you haven’t been to Sedona to ride, move it to the top of your bucket list right now!

 Sedona’s trail system is extensive and labyrinthine.
 There are easy routes like Bell Rock Pathway so that the whole family can get out into the red rocks.
 There are flowy, fast sand and slickrock single tracks, like Llama Trail, for the intermediate-advance mountain biker.
 There are also some sketchy scary high and tight technical routes like Made in the Shade for those thrill seekers out there.

 Stop by the shop for current updates on trail status, as new routes are being added to the system every few months.
-Check out MTBProject.com for some other trail info and a basic intro map is available for download here (pdf).
+Check out Sedona Trail Report for some trail condition information.

 If you are more comfortable having someone show you around, or if you’d like some local-knowledge along for your ride, contact us to set up a tour!